lienchinjimenez/Salary_Prediction_ML/README.md

-# Machine Learning Project
+# Salary Prediction Project

-This project was carried out by a team of four people during the Data Science Master's program at Assembler Institute in the October 2022/23 promotion.
-It was the first project of the data science module in **Assembler's Data Science** master's degree.
-It was supervised and corrected by Juan Manuel Moreno.

-## Introduction

-The objective of the problem is to predict if a person has a salary of more than 50 thousand dollars per year or not, based on their characteristics.

-We made use of the adult data set.
-This data set comes from the following University of California Irvine Track (Url:https://archive.ics.uci.edu/ml/datasets/Census+Income)
+The objective of the project was to predict whether a person earns more than $50,000 per year based on their characteristics, using the adult dataset from the University of California Irvine.
+The project involved data preprocessing, handling missing and outlier values, differentiating supervised learning models, and analyzing variables through histograms and box plots.
+We implemented logistic regression, K nearest neighbors, and decision tree models and evaluated their performance.

 ## Dataset description: